eshwen/SVJ_production/README.md

 # SVJ_production

+This repository contains code for generating samples containing semi-visible jets.
+The generation is currently done in Pythia, and will likely be ported to MadGraph in the future.

 Sample generation can be run on a batch system (currently Zurich, Imperial College London, Bristol and lxplus are supported).

 To submit sample generation to batch, run